GBShadow/menu-tree-with-recursive-function/README.md

 clone the repository with `git clone https://github.com/GBShadow/menu-tree-with-recursive-function.git` and execute the file **index.html** in your browser.

-## Test the aplication
+## Test the application

-Link for test the aplication: [Menu-tree](https://gbshadow.github.io/menu-tree-with-recursive-function/)
+Link for test the application: [Menu-tree](https://gbshadow.github.io/menu-tree-with-recursive-function/)